-10 things I'm absolutely overreacting to after Week 4 in the SEC
+10 things I'm overreacting to after Week 4 in the SEC

 Christmas came early for Kirby Smart.